PascalInn/tetris-hs/readme.txt

   Click Player1 and play as a server.

-  Click Player2 and input the IP of server to join playing with server
+  Click Player2 and input the IP of server to join playing with server.

+  with bad quit condition, need exception function for server implement.

 Further construction:

-  More interface in dual playing mode.
+  More interface and problem fixing in dual playing mode.